Compute Shader

 It’s important to know that compute is completely separated from the graphics part of the pipeline.
 This is visible in the following block diagram of the Vulkan pipeline from the official specification:

-The center of the diagram also shows that e.g. descriptor sets are also used by compute, so everything we learned about descriptors layouts, descriptor sets and descriptors also applies here.
+The center of the diagram also shows that e.g., descriptor sets are also used by compute, so everything we learned about descriptor layouts, descriptor sets, and descriptors also applies here.

 An example

-An easy to understand example that we will implement in this chapter is a GPU based particle system.
+An easy-to-understand example that we will implement in this chapter is a GPU-based particle system.
 Such systems are used in many games and often consist of thousands of particles that need to be updated at interactive frame rates.
-Rendering such a system requires 2 main components: vertices, passed as vertex buffers, and a way to update them based on some equation.
+Rendering such a system requires two main parts: vertices, passed as vertex buffers, and a way to update them based on some equation.

 When doing this on a GPU with a dedicated compute queue, you can update particles in parallel to the rendering part of the graphics pipeline.
 This is called "async compute", and is an advanced topic not covered in this tutorial.